Five Ways to Know God

 Explanation

 The first step to understanding this deceptively simple argument is to understand “efficient causes.”
 There are two types of causal chains: accidental and efficient.
 An accidental series is a series of independent beings.
 For example, a man has a son, and then he has a son, and so on.
 These chains, St. Thomas allows, could go on forever.
-But an “efficient cause” denotes a simultaneous regression, in which each step continuously depends on the prior.
-For example, you are composed of organs, and those organs are composed of cells, and they of molecules, and they of atoms, and so on.
-Or, you are alive because the sun heats the earth, but the sun’s heat comes from nuclear reactions, and those from atoms, those from subatomic particles, and those from Higgs-Boson particles, and so on.
-If any part of these chains ceased to cause the next, you would cease to exist.
+But an “efficient cause” denotes a simultaneous logical regression, in which each step continuously depends on the prior.
+For example: organs compose you, cells compose organs, molecules compose cells, atoms compose molecules, and so on.
+Unlike the accidental series, if you removed one step from this causal chain, the whole thing would fall apart.
+You can have a man with a dead father, but you can’t have an organ without cells.

 The Third Way